Jummit/godot-package-manager/README.md

 `-u / --update` Update all packages

+`-s / --upgrade` Upgrade all packages to the latest version

 `-i / --install` Install a package from a git
 URI or search and install a package from Github